EU top court rules Poland broke rule of law with judicial reforms

 Critics say the aim of the reform was to allow the PiS to replace judges with political appointees to gain greater control over the judiciary.
 The PiS has said it wanted to improve the efficiency of the justice system and remove residue from Poland’s Communist era.

-On Monday the PiS-controlled lower house of parliament nominated three new judges to the Constitutional Tribunal - two of them former party lawmakers aged 67, and the other one a former deputy finance minister, aged 71.

-“In accordance with current European Commission policy the complaint should have been withdrawn after the amendments to the act came into effect.
-The failure to withdraw the complaint is not justified,” the Foreign Ministry statement said.

-Reporting By Jan Strupczewski and Gabriela Baczynska in Brussels, Alan Charlish in Warsaw; Editing by Mark Heinrich
+Reporting by Jan Strupczewski and Gabriela Baczynska in Brussels, Anna Wlodarczak-Semczuk and Alan Charlish in Warsaw; Editing by Mark Heinrich